- Borrow & Request

 An ORCID is a 16-digit number assigned to you (registration is free) by ORCID Inc., an international, open, not-for-profit organization.
 Their stated aim is “to transform the research ecosystem by providing a registry of persistent unique identifiers for researchers and scholars and automating linkages to research objects such as publications, grants, and patents.”
 An “ORCID provides a persistent digital identifier that distinguishes you from every other researcher and, through integration in key research workflows such as manuscript and grant submission, supports automated linkages between you and your professional activities ensuring that your work is recognized.”
-See an example of an ORCID page here.
+You can take a look at an example of an ORCID page.

 What does this mean in practice?

 Attach your ORCID to all of your stuff.
 Link your ORCID with your Scopus Author ID (proprietary) and/or ResearcherID (proprietary) to synchronize your publication records.
 Include it directly in your author profile and contact information on all of your publications.
 Include it in your CV.
 Include it in your grant proposals and reports.
 Include it in the metadata of your datasets when you deposit them in repositories or publish them in data journals.
 ORCID offers you a way to link all of this disparate information and assure that it is attributable to YOU.

 Why register for an ORCID?
 Here’s what Jisc has to say: